entsoereng/entsoereng/README.md

 # Mokonyana Ntsoereng

-Hello! 👋 I'm Mokonyana Ntsoereng, a passionate software engineering from Holberton School, with a keen interest in web development.
+Hello! 👋 I'm Mokonyana Ntsoereng, a passionate software engineering from Holberton School, with a keen interest in Full-Stack Development.
 Welcome to my GitHub profile!

 ## About Me

 - 🌍 I'm based in Lesotho.
-- 🎓 Studying software engineering at Holberton School Lesotho.
+- 🎓 Studied software engineering at Holberton School.
-- 🌱 Currently focusing on web development.
+- 🌱 Currently focusing on Full-Stack Development.
 - 😄 Pronouns: He/Him.

 ##  Technologies and Tools